markalanboyd/flask-age-gender-guesser/README.md

 # flask-age-gender-guesser
- A Flask website that uses agify.io and genderize.io to guess age and gender of a name.
+ A Flask website that uses agify.io, genderize.io, and nationalize.io to guess age, gender, and nationality of a name.